pha4ge/infrastructure-resources/docs/recommendations.md

 ## Discussion

 Using structured workflows and deliberately planned computational infrastructure can provide the benefits portability, auditability, ease-of-use for analysts within a lab and can enable smaller or newer genomics labs to have the same analytic capabilities as more established labs.
 The procurement and investment choices for compute infrastructure often have long lasting impacts for such labs and will need to have a degree of being future proof.
-Thus, we present this technical document to help labs shape a strategy for designing, implementing, and maintaining a compute infrastructure that meets their analytic needs.
+Thus, we present this set of technical recommendations to help labs shape a strategy for designing, implementing, and maintaining a compute infrastructure that meets current and future analytic needs.

+Several other considerations are beyond the scope of this document, including: availability/SLAs, power management, disaster management and backup, cyber incident management, threat assessments, data management and retention policies, clinical data integration, etc.

+Bioinformatics software is a diverse and continually evolving ecosystem of pipelines and similarly, there are a variety of computing infrastructure solutions for pathogen genomics labs.
+We have described vignettes of a small representative set of successful implementations to illustrate common themes and diverse approaches.
+The specific solutions and technologies described in these examples are an attempt to highlight commonly used solutions and best practice principles captured at a specific moment in time.
+The best practice software, technologies, and platforms will certainly evolve over the years, however the basic higher level questions that a lab needs to solve for will remain similar.

+The key element that effective compute infrastructure solutions have in common is that they provide a means for laboratory users to run containerised bioinformatic pipelines.
+This capability is now a minimum requirement for compute infrastructure in pathogen genomics labs, as it empowers them with increased tool portability (they can leverage the community’s ecosystem of tools already written in a standardised bioinformatic workflow language compatible with their infrastructure) and increased user accessibility (ease of use for non-computational users provides a far broader reach to more staff in more labs), ultimately allowing such labs to get new analyses up and running in days.

+Ultimately, the primary purpose of computing infrastructure is to manage data and facilitate bioinformatics analyses regularly performed by staff and researchers in pathogen genomics labs.
+This is not achieved by CPU cores and terabytes of storage alone, but requires the implementation of workflow execution engines, data management systems, system configuration, and the requisite human resources to maintain this infrastructure, with the end goal of ensuring that their laboratory users are able to effectively manage and analyse their genomic data.

 ### Context specific considerations